wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

-# Dual Robot Manipulation Sandbox
+# Dual Robot Manipulation Sandbox: A Goal-Conditioned Platform for Imitation and Reinforcement Learning

 A goal-conditioned research playground that bridges physics-based simulation, heuristic demonstration harvesting, imitation learning, and reinforcement learning for UR5 manipulators in PyBullet.
-The accompanying technical report (`Doc/Dual Robot Manipulation Sandbox.pdf`) narrates how the pieces fit together and is now part of the repository.
+The accompanying technical report (`doc/Dual Robot Manipulation Sandbox: A Goal-Conditioned Platform for Imitation and Reinforcement Learning.pdf`) narrates how the pieces fit together and is now part of the repository.

 The sandbox currently ships three tasks that share a consistent observation/action API: